prometheusresearch/rios/docs/source/assessment_specification.rst

                                                                     completion of the scoped object took.
-E.g., it took 23500 seconds for the respondent to provide the value for a particular Field.
+E.g., it took 23500 seconds for the respondent to provide the value for a particular Field. calculations    Assessment          Object                          An object that contains the results from executing the calculations defined in the corresponding Calculation Set Definition.
 =============== =================== =========== =================== =============================================================

 .. _`RFC5646`: http://tools.ietf.org/html/rfc5646